Submissions Needed for the Annual UWM Student Research Paper and Project Contest

-- Undergraduate Project – Projects could include, for example, a piece or portfolio of art work, a video production, a curriculum design, a musical composition, an architectural or engineering design, an original literary piece such as a poem or short story, or an essay based primarily on personal or autobiographical reflection.
+- Undergraduate Project – Projects could include, for example, an individual piece or portfolio of art work, video production, curriculum design, musical composition, architectural or engineering design, original literary piece such as a poem or short story, or essay based primarily on personal or autobiographical reflection.
 Please include an abstract.

 - Graduate Research Paper – This paper, approximately 10-20 double-spaced, typed pages, will likely utilize primary sources such as documents, statistical data, or interviews in an original research project written for a graduate course or seminar, or in an independent study.

-- Graduate Project – Projects could include, for example, a piece or portfolio of art work, a video production, a curriculum design, a musical composition, an architectural or engineering design, an original literary piece such as a poem or short story.
+- Graduate Project – Projects could include, for example, an individual piece or portfolio of art work, video production, curriculum design, musical composition, architectural or engineering design, or original literary piece such as a poem or short story.
 Projects should demonstrate a professional level of expertise.
 Please include an abstract.

-A submission form (available in Women’s & Gender Studies office) completed by the student must accompany all papers and projects.
+A submission form (available in Women’s & Gender Studies office or online here) completed by the student must accompany all papers and projects.
 Instructors are encouraged to nominate student work they find to be particularly meritorious, although this is not a prerequisite for submission.
 That is, students may submit their work on their own.

 - Papers and Projects submitted by students